 How Susan Can Help

-Susan: That's right.
-So that's the landing page for my site, and from there, you can get to a couple of different things.
-So I serve large corporate clients as I was speaking about.
+I serve large corporate clients as I was speaking about.
 But then I also have developed a toolkit for smaller businesses so that they can leverage the same tools that I use with larger clients to help them.
 These include the process of understanding the customer, reflecting on their own business in their own company DNA, and then thinking about those things that really will make them stand out and be different.
-You can go to both parts of my site from there, whatever is relevant to you.
-You can download the overview of good branding and then some workbooks and other good content if people are interested in going further for free.
+Contact me to learn more.